University Human Resources

 - Suspensions without pay of five work days are used only for infractions of safety rules of major significance.
 Final written warnings are to be used for all other infractions.

-For Support Staff at Bloomington and Northwest, see Policy 6.3.
+For CWA Support Staff at Bloomington and Northwest, see the Corrective Action policy.

 Key points of Policy

 - Final written warnings are used in lieu of suspensions

 - The employee may have a representative present during the discussion

 - A twelve month limit exists on old discipline.
 The policy provides that if there has not been a corrective action for an offense of a similar or related nature in the interim, corrective action reports which are twelve (12) months or more from the date of the current offense will not be used for the purposes of imposing additional corrective action on an employee.

 For AFSCME Service Staff at Bloomington, Indianapolis, and South Bend, see the Corrective Action policy.